fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/5_loops_and_iterators.md

 # Note that the actual loop above doesn't return anything, since it's just put statements.
 ```
 ### For loops
 `for` loops are used to loop over a collection of elements. `for` loops have a definite end since it's looping over a finite number of elements.
+As with the `.each` method, the return value of a `for` loop is simply the *object it was called on*.

 It begins with the `for` reserved word, followed by a variable, then the `in` reserved word, and then a collection of elements.
 ```